 Plates had different lengths and heights.
 A number of states used just an abbreviated name–this was especially true of the long, rectangular-sized plates which were only tall enough to fit the numbers and had the state abbreviation placed vertically to the left or right of the serial.
 Slogans and graphics were rare.

 By the 1940’s, some states started issuing tabs.
 These were the forerunners of today’s registration stickers.
 Often the tab consisted of a small metal piece which would be clamped or inserted onto a license plate so it could be used for more than just one year.
 During World War II, tabs and other measures (such as using alternate materials) helped conserve metal for the war effort.

 In 1956, the U.S. government and the Automobile Manufacturers Association agreed to a standard passenger license plate size of six inches by twelve inches, with standardized mounting holes and a maximum 6-digit registration number format.
 States began experimenting more with slogans and graphics, and some began issuing registration stickers, eliminating the need to issue new plates every year or issue tabs.
 However, many states stuck to the two-color, annual plate formula throughout the 1960s.

-For now, however, license plates continue to be a primary means for law enforcement to help keep our roads and citizens safe, keep the transportation system efficient, give states a platform for encouraging tourism and to exhibit pride, and allow individuals to express themselves and promote causes close to their hearts.
+For now, however, license plates continue to be the primary means for law enforcement to help keep our roads and citizens safe, keep the transportation system efficient, give states a platform for encouraging tourism and to exhibit pride, and allow individuals to express themselves and promote causes close to their hearts.